johnalison/WorkingPhilosophy/BookNotes/AwakenTheGiantWithin.md

 - Our belief are like unquestioned commands, telling us how things are, what is possible and impossible.

 - The best strategy in almost any case is to find a role model.
-Someone who's already getting the results you want and then tap into their knowledge. #RoleModel #MentalModels #Rationality
+Someone who's already getting the results you want and then tap into their knowledge. #RoleModels #MentalModels #Rationality

 - Lots of people know what to do, but few actually do what they know. #BeTheGood